BenEvetts/bootstrap1/README.md

-# bootstrap1
+# BootStrap1
-tutorial on Bootstrap
+## Tutorial on Bootstrap
+by Ben Evetts 28th Sept 2017

+Doing :octicat: with the college students.
+So far so good :+1:.